-Professor Cowie has been a key part of Royal Brompton Hospital’s heart failure service for 15 years.
-He is passionate about ensuring all patients and their families gain access to world-class care, including a rapid and accurate diagnosis and many different types of treatment that can improve quality and length of life.
+Professor Cowie has been a key part of Royal Brompton Hospital’s heart failure service for more than 20 years.
+He is passionate about ensuring all patients and their families gain access to world-class care, including a rapid and accurate diagnosis and the many different types of treatment that can improve quality and length of life.

-This year, Professor Cowie gave the keynote British Cardiovascular Society Medal Lecture and was presented with the British Cardiovascular Society Medal, the society’s highest honour.
+Professor Cowie has been awarded the British Cardiovascular Society Medal and the Thomas Lewis Medal, the society’s highest honour.

 European Society of Cardiology highlights pioneering research and patient care at Royal Brompton Hospital